rakso20000/TwitchFX/README.md

 The config file is located at `Beat Saber\UserData\TwitchFX.json` and follows the [JSON] format.

+### Color difference

+`minNoteColorDiff`, `minSaberColorDiff`, and `minLightColorDiff` are numbers from 0 to 1 and control how similar the left and right colors for the respective commands are allowed to be.
+A value of 0 will allow all colors whilst a value of 1 will only allow colors that are the most different from each other (e.g. black and white).

 ### Command names

 In the `commands` object you can change the names of commands.